lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Compare each using the `model.sel` function based on AIC.
+- Compare each model using the `model.sel` function based on AIC.

 `@hint`
 - Include both models, with and without interaction, in the `model.sel` function.